Clareview, Edmonton

 Clareview is a residential area in the northeast portion of the city of Edmonton in Alberta, Canada.
 It was established in 1972 through Edmonton City Council's adoption of the Clareview Outline Plan, which guides the overall development of the area.
-Clareview station is the northern terminus of the Edmonton Light Rail Transit.
+Clareview station is the northern terminus of the Edmonton LRT.

 Geography

 Located in northeast Edmonton, the Clareview area is generally bounded by a Canadian National rail line to the northwest, 130 Avenue and the Kennedale Ravine to the south, the North Saskatchewan River valley and 18 Street to the east, and a power line right-of-way to the north.
 The area is bisected by 50 Street, of which forms part of Highway 15, as well as Victoria Trail, 137 Avenue and 153 Avenue.

 The Casselman-Steele Heights area is located across the rail line to the northwest, while the Hermitage area is beyond the ravine to the south and the Clover Bar area is beyond the river valley to the east.
 The Pilot Sound area overlaps with the portion of Clareview to the north of 153 Avenue.